Tourist Attractions and Historical Locations

-There are also a plethora of family entertainment venues such as those found at Paulton’s Park, The National Motor Museum, a variety of forest wildlife parks, Calshot Activity Centre and a number of other locations, many of which can be found on our website.
+There are also a plethora of family entertainment venues such as those found at Paulton’s Park, The National Motor Museum, a variety of forest wildlife parks, Calshot Activity Centre.

-The results of this lengthy experiment clip-clop around the New Forest to this day, and are predominantly bay and chestnut up to about 1.5 metres in height.
+The results of this lengthy experiment can be seen clip-clopping around the Forest to this day, and are predominantly bay and chestnut up to about 1.5 metres in height.
 Owned by Commoners (residents of landholdings granted the Right of Pasture), the horses are free to graze the New Forest alongside their bovine, porcine and long floppy-eared equine counterparts.
 These animals help to maintain the unique landscape, which continued grazing has shaped over the last 900 years.

 All such animals have right of way over the (mainly) 40mph limit roads, but despite this there are many road accidents every year involving hapless animals and cars.
 So watch out for them – steer clear and give them a friendly wave!
 Trust me – they’re smiling inside, despite their long faces.